 R1006.1 Exterior air.
-Factory-built or masonry fireplaces covered in this chapter shall be equipped with an exterior air supply to assure proper fuel combustion unless the room is mechanically ventilated and controlled so that the indoor pressure is neutral or positive.
+Factory-built or masonry fireplaces covered in this chapter shall be equipped with an exterior air supply to ensure proper fuel combustion unless the room is mechanically ventilated and controlled so that the indoor pressure is neutral or positive.

-[W] ((R1006.1.1 Factory-built fireplaces.
-Exterior combustion air ducts for factory built fireplaces shall be a listed component of the fireplace and shall be installed according to the fireplace manufacturer's instructions.
+[W]((R1006.1.1 Factory-built fireplaces.
+Exterior combustion air ducts for factory-built fireplaces shall be a listed component of the fireplace and shall be installed in accordance with the fireplace manufacturer's instructions.

-R1006.1.2 Masonry fireplaces.
-Listed combustion air ducts for masonry fireplaces shall be installed according to the terms of their listing and the manufacturer's instructions.
+[W]R1006.1.2 Masonry fireplaces.
+Listed combustion air ducts for masonry fireplaces shall be installed in accordance with the terms of their listing and the manufacturer's instructions.

-R1006.2 Exterior air intake.
-The exterior air intake shall be capable of supplying all combustion air from the exterior of the dwelling or from spaces within the dwelling ventilated with outside air such as nonmechanically ventilated crawl or attic spaces.
-The exterior air intake shall not be located within the garage or basement of the dwelling nor shall the air intake be located at an elevation higher than the firebox.
-The exterior air intake shall be covered with a corrosion resistant screen of $\frac{1}{4}$ inch (6 mm) mesh.))
+[W]R1006.2 Exterior air intake.
+The exterior air intake shall be capable of supplying all combustion air from the exterior of the dwelling or from spaces within the dwelling ventilated with outdoor air such as nonmechanically ventilated erawl or attic spaces.
+The exterior air intake shall not be located within the garage or basement of the dwelling.
+The exterior air intake, for other than listed factory-built fire-places, shall not be located at an elevation higher than the firebox.
+The exterior air intake shall be covered with a corrosion-resistant screen of 1/4-inch (6.4 mm) mesh.))